hiteshjoshi1/commands/aws_learn/aws_s3.md

    2. SSE - KMS (Server Side Encryption - Key Management Service)
    3. SSE with customer provided keys(SSE- C)
    4. Client side encryption

+   ----
+ 1. SSE-S3 requires that Amazon S3 manage the data and the encryption keys.
+For more information about SSE-S3, see Protecting Data Using Server-Side Encryption with Amazon S3-Managed Encryption Keys (SSE-S3).

+2. SSE-C requires that you manage the encryption key.
+For more information about SSE-C, see Protecting Data Using Server-Side Encryption with Customer-Provided Encryption Keys (SSE-C).

+3. SSE-KMS requires that AWS manage the data key but you manage the customer master key (CMK) in AWS KMS.

+The remainder of this topic discusses how to protect data by using server-side encryption with AWS KMS-managed keys (SS

 ### Versioning
 - When versioning enabled on a bucket, it store different versions of files.